Top Tips to Create an Engaging and Useful Chatbot

 -

-Make chatbot proactive and user friendly.
+Make the chatbot proactive and user-friendly.

 Bots need to keep the conversation flowing and engaging.
 Bots can also add value to the conversation by sharing some discount/offers/other information that can prove useful.
 The value addition keeps the chatbots apart from others.